Cristina-Becheru/piece-of-cake-blog/README.md

 - The footer uses the same color scheme as the header, featuring a dark background with white text and orange hover effects for consistency.
 Additionally, it includes distinct colors for social media links: blue for Twitter, pink for Instagram , and standard color for GitHub.

 #### Other colors used
-- Text Color: (Dark Gray/Almost Black)
+- *Text Color*: (Dark Gray/Almost Black)
 This color is used for the main text throughout the website.
 It provides strong contrast against lighter backgrounds, ensuring readability and clarity.

-- Primary Button Color: (Pink)
+- *Primary Button Color*: (Pink)
 The primary button color is a vibrant pink.
 This color is used for key interactive elements such as call-to-action buttons, providing a visually appealing and engaging look.

-- Button Hover Color: (Light Pink)
+- *Button Hover Color*: (Light Pink)
 When users hover over buttons, the color changes to a softer light pink.
 This subtle color shift enhances user interaction feedback and adds a touch of elegance to the interface.

-- Border Color: (Light Gray)
+- *Border Color*: (Light Gray)
 This light gray color is used for borders and lines to create subtle divisions and boundaries within the design.
 It helps to visually organize content without being overpowering.

 ![Piece of cake colour palette](static/images/othercolors%20.png)

 ### Typography

-- 'Mr Bedfort', cursive - This font is used for titles and headings to give them a distinctive, elegant cursive style.
+- *'Mr Bedfort', cursive* - This font is used for titles and headings to give them a distinctive, elegant cursive style.
-- 'Dancing Script', cursive - This font is applied to the main body text to provide a smooth and stylish cursive appearance, enhancing readability and aesthetic appeal.
+- *'Dancing Script', cursive* - This font is applied to the main body text to provide a smooth and stylish cursive appearance, enhancing readability and aesthetic appeal.

 ## Features